govuk-one-login/simulator/docs/configuration.md

 #### Simulating key rotation:

 The simulator supports publishing multiple ID token signing keys.
 This can be used to test how your application handles ID token key rotation.
 Documentation on key rotation can be found [here](./key-rotation.md).

+#### JWKS configuration

+The simulator supports using a JWKS endpoint to retrieve public signing keys, instead of defining a public key in the config.
+Documentation on how to use this can be found [here](./jwks.md)